Why study linguistics?

 - Become an actor or train actors

-(Want to learn more about these career options?
-Find out more from the source: “Why Major in Linguistics (and what does a linguist do)?” [pdf pamphlet] by Monica Macaulay and Kristen Syrett.)
+Want to learn more about these career options?
+Find out more from the source: “Why Major in Linguistics (and what does a linguist do)?” [pdf pamphlet] by Monica Macaulay and Kristen Syrett.
+Lauren Gawne also has a list of interviews with people who majored in linguistics, detailing their careers and how they use linguistics in their jobs.

 For more information about Linguistics as a profession, see the Linguistic Society of America website.